 Our ACFJC Client Navigators (on-site consultants) will link you to the services you request.

 Center Hours: Monday through Friday, 8:30am to 5:00pm.
 Appointments can be made after hours.
-We can provide transportation vouchers where needed.
+We can provide transportation vouchers when needed.

 The Alameda County Family Justice Center (ACFJC), envisioned by Alameda County District Attorney Nancy E. O’Malley, began as a simple concept; to create a 1-stop location that would provide effective, comprehensive services to victims of interpersonal violence in a collaborative and coordinated way.